 Used properly, Innovation marketing and “Acquihire” can be powerful tools to evolve the way your company culture, customers, employees and new hires image.

 To bring it together, some takeaways:

-And of course Mind the Gap between Innovation and Adoption!
+Whatever you do to Redesign Innovation Labs for growth, Mind the Gap between Innovation and Adoption!

 - Focus on user-driven innovation to deliver true business performance & Growth